bbauska/UC-Davis-JS-Basics/readme.md

   title="Add if statement of distance as a number" alt="Add if statement of distance as a number." />
 </p>
-<p>Let's add this if statement down here.
-We're going to convert and then display
+<p>Let&apos;s add this if statement down here.
+We&apos;re going to convert and then display
 the answer.
-Let's take this alert(distance) and stick it in our if statement.</p>
+Let&apos;s take this alert(distance) and stick it in our if statement.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 604/605. test, 5 and chicken in converter (336) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">